+Ad Fontes Media rates Judicial Watch in the Hyper-Partisan Right category of bias and as Unreliable, Problematic in terms of reliability.
 Judicial Watch is a conservative educational foundation with the motto, “Because no one is above the law.”
 The website features articles about its investigations into alleged misconduct by government officials and litigation to uncover instances of corruption.
 Judicial Watch was founded in 1994 and is based in Washington, D.C.
 The president is Tom Fitton.
-Ad Fontes Media rates Judicial Watch as most extreme right in terms of bias and as somewhat unreliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.